BeardedKraken13/PS1-OPL-CFG-Database/README.md

 * Be considerate about the size of the pull request.
 If you create one that involves thousands of games, there is no way I will be able to review it.
 Keep them small.
 * For descriptions:
-    * Lenght limit is 255 characters.
+    * Length limit is 255 characters.
     * If you are providing a new description, spell-check your English.
 No personal opinions about the video game.
 Keep it informative.
 No profanity, irrelevant stuff etc. Just have good taste.

 A word of warning: this was nothing more than a weekend project, and the time I have to dedicate to it is very, very limited.
 It might take time to review requests and make changes.